 Parking at Disney Springs and Disney’s Water Parks

 Lastly, I wanted to mention parking at Disney Springs and the Disney World Water Parks.

 Thankfully, parking is complimentary at all three of these locations:

 - Typhoon Lagoon

 Both water parks have two large surface parking lots outside the entrance.
 In addition, Blizzard Beach shares a parking lot with Winter Summerland’s mini-golf course.

-We have a full transportation guide for Disney Springs, that provides plenty of tips for getting to and from the venue.
+We have a complete transportation guide for Disney Springs that provides plenty of tips for getting to and from the venue.

-For those visiting Disney World on a tight budget, you might consider an off property resort like Flamingo Crossings.
+For those visiting Disney World on a tight budget, you might consider an off-property resort-like the Springhill Suites at Flamingo Crossings.
 They are one of the few hotels in the area that does not charge for parking.
-More details for that hotel are in our best Marriott Hotels at Disney World article.

-Hopefully, this article was able to provide you with a good overview of how parking works at Disney World.
-Feel free to tell us your favorite parking tips or thoughts about paying for parking down below in the comments!
+Hopefully, this article provided you with a good overview of the parking costs at Disney World.
+Feel free to share your favorite parking tips or thoughts about paying for parking below in the comments!